Overview

 • A set of immutable smart contracts deployed to popular EVM-based networks, which are used for storing, retrieving, and rendering a cohesive web page.

-• FrameDataStore contracts that hold reusable browser code already on-chain, such as three.js and p5.js.
+• FrameDataStore contracts that hold reusable browser code already on-chain, such as three.jsarrow-up-right and p5.jsarrow-up-right.
 Once data is added to these contracts it cannot be edited or removed.

 How it Works